oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 **Procedure 5.9.
 Logging Into the Hypervisor**

-1. Start the machine on which the Red Hat Enterprise Virtualization Hypervisor operating system is installed.
+1. Start the machine on which oVirt Node operating system is installed.
 2. Enter the user name `admin` and press **Enter**.
 3. Enter the password you set during installation and press **Enter**.